-If you were to read insurance agents’ forums, you will see story after story of people in their 30’s and 40’s that have said exactly the same thing to their agent and few months later were calling the agent in tears, asking them if there is any way they can sign up for a life insurance, because they have received the dreaded diagnostic from their doctor or they had a horrific accident.
+If you were to read insurance agents’ forums, you will see story after story of people in their 30’s and 40’s that have said exactly the same thing to their agent and few months later were calling the agent in tears, asking them if there is any way they can sign up for a life insurance with Living Benefits, because they have received the dreaded diagnostic from their doctor or they had a horrific accident.

 It is like asking for a car insurance policy after you had a car accident.